 Dogfish Head generates revenue based primarily on product sales at on-premise and off-premise retailers.
 Dogfish Head uses a concentrated growth strategy focus on attracting new customers to the craft segment using a differentiation generic strategy complemented by the use of customer intimacy.

 The millennial generation represents the largest generation at approximately 80 million people with over $170 billion in purchasing power.
-The millennial generation with its large influence is shaping the way that brands send messages, forcing businesses to change and consider its online-offline convergence.
-The millennial generation displays characteristics including altruism and a predisposition to support social and environmental causes they care about.
+The large influence of the millennial generation is shaping the way that brands send messages.
+The millennial generation is forcing businesses to change and consider its online-offline convergence.
+Key characteristics of the millennial generation include altruism and a predisposition to support social and environmental causes.

 Millennials have the highest usage of social media and are quicker to adopt technology than any other generation.
 Smartphone usage is significant for the millennial generation especially sharing pictures on social media platforms.
 In addition, millennials have the highest percentage of word-of-mouth marketing electing to share feedback about a product or service both on-line and off-line.

-When targeting millennials, a business must incorporate event or experiential marketing offering a personal one-to-one relationship based on the statistic that 78% of millennials prefer a brand experience that is relevant and gives them information.
-The characteristics of the millennial generation require a company to use Internet marketing and social media which is in stark contrast to the face-to-face interaction desired by this generation.
+When targeting millennials, a business must incorporate event or experiential marketing offering a personal one-to-one relationship.
+Substantiating the use of event marketing is the statistic that 78% of millennials prefer a brand experience that is relevant and gives them information.
+The characteristics of the millennial generation require a company to use digital marketing and social media which is in stark contrast to the face-to-face interaction desired by this generation.

 Dogfish Head’s business strategy uses a dual approach blending online experiences with a heavy use of blogging and social media (Facebook and Twitter) combined with event marketing.
 The blended approach provides the ability to begin and continue the conversation with the millennial and generation x consumer.